Indian women start with 2-1 win over Japan in Olympic test event

-The Indian women’s hockey team started its campaign in the Olympic test event with a resilient 2-1 victory over hosts Japan in Tokyo on Saturday.
+The Indian women’s hockey team started its campaign in the Olympic test event with a resilient 2-1 victory over hosts Japan here on Saturday.

 India took an early lead through their penalty corner specialist, Gurjit Kaur, in the ninth minute, but the hosts equalised in the 16th minute as Aki Mitsuhashi scored a field goal.